ZackJorquera/MarsImageThing/README.md

 This program was made for the martian club(link coming soon) that was started at my school, [Centaurus High School](http://ceh.bvsd.org/Pages/default.aspx).

 # Code
-This code uses the [MonoGame XNA Framework](http://www.monogame.net/) with visual studios.
+This code uses the [MonoGame XNA Framework](http://www.monogame.net/) with Visual Studios.
 All code for the UI can be found in: MarsImageThing/Game1.cs The classification algorithum can be found in: MarsImageThing/ClassifyImage.cs